30 Best & Worst Foods for Your Brain

 This spice, often added in Indian dishes, is a great addition for a flavorful kick to your meals and a boost of brain power.
 Research conducted by Annals of Indian Academy of Neurology found that turmeric can actually help prevent and alleviate symptoms of Alzheimer’s disease and dementia, as well as assist in the treatment of traumatic brain injury.
 It’s such a brain-friendly food due to its anti-inflammatory effects on the body.

 Coconut oil is still a controversial cooking oil due do its concentration of saturated fat.
 But in addition to being good for beauty treatments, it can also boost brain power.
-According to a study published by BBA Clincial, coconut oil has a high concentration of medium-chain triglycerides, which break down as ketones that are used as fuel for brain cells.
-To find out more healthy benefits of adding coconut oil into your diet, check out 20 Benefits of Coconut Oil.
+According to a study published by BBA Clinical, coconut oil has a high concentration of medium-chain triglycerides, which break down as ketones that are used as fuel for brain cells.

 NOW, THE WORST